Yellow Teas

 What Is Men Huang?

 Men Huang (闷黄) loosely translates as "stewing yellow."
-This is the step of Yellow Tea processing where the tea master places the tea leaves into a controlled hot environment.
+This is the step of Yellow Tea processing in which the tea master places the tea leaves in a controlled hot environment.
 The tea master must maintain total control over the heat and humidity in this environment.
-It is a sophisticated process where tea artisans must gauge the moisture very well to produce the best Huang Cha possible.
+It is a sophisticated process in which tea artisans must accurately gauge moisture to produce the best Huang Cha possible.

 "Men Huang" also involves intuition.
 There are no strict guidelines – it is a manual process.
 Thus, the masters who already have experience producing quality Huang Cha will use their hunch and senses to gauge the optimal humidity level of the room.